 (c) if either party detects abuse of the system (like multiple bookings and cancellations, just checking availability, not booking), they will be reported to Zest and immediate action will be taken by Zest.

 12.1 The Client warrants that the Supplier and its subcontractors are entitled to store and otherwise process the Personal Data lawfully for the purposes of the Agreement.

 12.2 The types of Personal Data and categories of the Data Subjects of the Personal Data that can be processed by the Supplier on behalf of the Client based on the Agreement are specified in the Agreement.
-If there is not such specification in the Agreement, the Personal Data can include Personal Data of guests and Users (such as names, email addresses and telephone numbers), and, for a very limited time, payment card numbers [A1].
+If there is no such specification in the Agreement, the Personal Data can include the Personal Data of guests and Users (such as names, email addresses, and telephone numbers).

 12.4 The Supplier shall: